 There is no known vehicle that exists but you can learn more about the Brugman Brothers at the Manistee County Historical Museum.
 Address: 425 River Street, Manistee MI 49660 Phone: (231) 723-5531 Website: https://www.manisteemuseum.org/

 The first factory location was at the Brugman Brothers shop.
-It is currently occupied by Taco Bout It...
-Address: 344/350 River Street, Manistee MI
+Address: 350 River Street, Manistee MI

-In 1899 the Brugman Brothers began work on their own vehicle as a hobby and finished it in 1902 calling it the "Manistee".
-The car was powered by a two-opposing cyclinder steam engine located under the seat.
-It was started with a crank on the side of the vehicle and had a top speed of 25 m.p.h.
-The vehicle was intended to be used as a taxi service for the community.
+The vehicle was completed in 1902 and was called the "Manistee".
+A one cylinder engine located under the seat powered the vehicle and it had a top speed of 25 m.p.h.
 The photo below shows Otto and his sister Mary sitting in the seat...